LSU Tiger Marching Band received recognition for historic year

 The LSU Tiger Marching Band received a round of applause for their outstanding work throughout the 2019 college football season during the LSU celebration ceremony that was held at PMAC on Jan.
 18.

-They gave their all to not only make sure the fans were hype for every game they also played a vital role in cheering on the LSU football team every step of the way.
+The band never missed a beat; they hyped up fans and played a vital role in pumping up the LSU football team for every game.

-Executive Director of the CFB Playoff, Bill Hancock recognized the marching band for their hard work and dedication.
+Executive Director of the CFB Playoff, Bill Hancock, recognized the marching band for their hard work and dedication.